applicaster/developer.applicaster.com/book/quick-brick/tvOS/Plugins/Analytics/intro.md

 4. `AnalyticsManager` will dispatch the event to all the previously initialized analytics plugins

 The react native of the manager is implemented inside the following manager - zapp-react-native-utils/manager.js.
 Please go to the <a href="#api">API</a> section for more details.

 <a name="api" />

 #### React-Native API

 ##### zapp-react-native-utils/manager.js

-this helper is used to pass analytics events from React Native to the native side of the SDK.
+This helper is used to pass analytics events from React Native to the native side of the SDK.
-__Note:__ All events from React Native should use the following method and utility.
+**Note:** All events from React Native should use the following method and utility.

 ###### Public API